 GRÉGOIRE WALLENBORN is Senior Researcher at the Centre for Studies on Sustainable Development (IGEAT: Institute for Environment Management and Land Planning, ULB).
 He holds a doctorate in environmental sciences and degrees in physics and philosophy.
 He has coordinated various studies about the perception of sustainable development by the societal actors, scenario building methodologies, sustainable consumption patterns, domestic energy consumption, including aspects of social inequalities and rebound effects, ecodesign and user-centred design.
 He is currently working on the place of users in the development of smart grids.

 SÉBASTIEN WOLFF is an analyst in the Taskforce on Sustainable Development (FPB).
-As from January 2017, he works on the SUSPENS project.
+Between January and December 2017, he worked on the SUSPENS project.
 He holds a Master’s degree in Law (University of Louvain, University of Birmingham), a Master’s degree in Economics (University of Louvain), a complementary degree in Tax Law and a complementary degree in European taxation (ICHEC Brussels Management School).
 Previously, he has been a teaching assistant and PhD researcher at the University of Louvain (Belgium) and at the Lunds Universitet (Sweden) in the field of Company and Tax Law and Public Policy.
 The topic of his PhD thesis relates to the implication of tax incentives in the achievement of the European energy transition and innovation objectives.